 If you have suddenly inherited a house, you may not be prepared for the questions and issues that can arise.
 And if you make the wrong decisions, you will likely encounter financial, emotional, and family problems before long.
+What can go wrong when you inherit a house?

 The House May Need To Go Through Probate